-The incidence curves for both genders also showed an increase, but after age adjustment, there was no clear trend.
-For women, the age-adjusted incidence curve for fall-related deaths decreased during the period 1971 to 1975 and remained stable thereafter.
+The incidence curves for both genders also showed an increase, but there was no clear trend after age adjustment.
+For women, the age-adjusted incidence curve for fall-related deaths decreased from 1971 to 1975 and remained stable after that.
 For men, the age-adjusted incidence curve showed a slight increase from 1971 to 1995.

 No Significant Increase in the Age-adjusted Incidence of Fatal Falls

-Age-adjusted fall injuries are increasing, but there is no precise reason for it.
-Many experts believe that this is because of the reduced bone density as a person ages.
+Age-adjusted fall injuries are increasing, but there is no precise reason.
+Many experts believe this is because of the reduced bone density as a person ages.

-However, that said, what’s really reassuring is that the age-adjusted incidence of fatal falls did not show a clear increasing trend.
-This was due to factors such as improving healthcare and treatments, and world-class rehabilitation.
+However, that said, what’s reassuring is that the age-adjusted incidence of fatal falls did not show a clear increasing trend.
+This was due to factors such as improving healthcare and treatments and world-class rehabilitation.